barata/slide-menu/README.md

 });
 ```

 A complete functional example may be downloaded from this repository.
-Please keep the owner credits in the code.
+Please give the creator the right to be credited for the work.

 Similar projects
 ----------------